Haiti awaits new chief as official mourning starts for Moïse

-It was not immediately clear when Henry would be sworn in, but he promised in an audio recording that he would soon announce who would form a provisional consensus government to lead Haiti until elections are held.
+Henry is scheduled to be sworn in on Tuesday afternoon after promising to form a provisional consensus government to lead Haiti until elections are held.

 “We will need this unity to overcome the many challenges that beset us,” Henry said.
 “Some have observed the latest events with amazement, others wonder with reason about the management of the country.”